qiaoqiao2323/robot-speech-intelligibility/README.md

 the participant.
 Two participants can't have the same ID.

-To collect each information, close the window by just using the button "close the BART test".
+To collect each information, close the window by just using the button "close the test".
 The button "close the test" appears in the end window when the test is over.
 To show the end window, you can use two methods :
 	1.Finish the test after using 50 words.